CCheukKa/random-small-code/README.md

  Don't expect too much, or rather anything at all.

 # instruction
+ Read the README in the corresponding project files for project-specific instructions!
+Refer to this only if there is no README.
  Ignore my bad coding habits.
  For the HTML projects, use compiled.html if possible, page.html if not.
  I use NodeJS to execute my code just for the sake of convenience, I don't use external libraries anyway so any compiler should work.